Lorentz86/SQL_Powershell_QueryMonitoring/README.md

 date /t >> \\Examplesrv\Exampleloc\Trigger.txt

+# Bat file
-# I made a shortcut from the bat file.
+I made a shortcut from the bat file.
 You can assign an icon to the shortcut so it acually looks like a program and you can always make changes to the actual bat file.
 Share the shortcut with the some or all of the users.